 The art and animation of Nagato Yuki-chan were, for the lack of a better word, basic.
 This can also mark the 1st real point of contention for fans of the franchise as they altered all the original character designs that helped to distinguish the cast into moe ladened ones that make them appear painfully generic.
-Change isn't a bad thing per say but when the change is a downgrade from unique character design to xerox copies, that change can be very jarring.
+Change isn't a bad thing per say, but when the change is a downgrade from unique character design to xerox copies, that change can be very jarring.
 Their "spunk" was gone.
 The quality downsizing didn't stop there, as there was also a lack of detail placed in any given background.
-Even the distinctive shot compositions were no longer present.
+Even the unique shot compositions were no longer present.
 This may have been the result of another studio handling the show, as Satelight took the reins from Kyoani in its inception; a choice that might have been the first big mistake.
 With no proper use of lighting, no attempts at unique camera angles, inept understanding of color theory and no real distinguishable atmosphere developed, the switch in studios was one that really put a damper on a show that was already holding on at the end of the proverbial rope.
 The only credit I can offer is that they were able to capture the right tone for the latter half of the show.